What’s in the RMS Driving Test?

 - Decision making

 For the Vehicle position section you will need to properly position the vehicle on the road.
-This includes aspects such as stopping at a safe distance from the vehicle in front (1-2 metres), maintaining the right distance to the kerb during the reverse parallel park and kerb side stop (50cm), and choosing the right line around a corner.
-Besides being aware of the area surrounding your car, which is called the “safety cushion”, you’ll also need to avoid driving in other driver’s blind spots.
+This includes aspects such as stopping at a safe distance from the vehicle in front (1-2 car lengths), keeping within 50cm from kerb during a reverse parallel park and kerb side stop (50cm), as well as maintaining good positioning through a corner or turn.
+Besides being aware of the area surrounding your car, which is called the “safety cushion”, you’ll also need to avoid driving in another vehicles blind spots.

 What the testing officer is looking for in the Car control section is your ability to operate car controls smoothly and to stay in control of the car.
 Besides operating the brakes, steering, clutch, gears, and the accelerator, you must remember about mirrors, seat belt, and seat position.